rentry/rentry.github.io/_posts/2018-06-25-tools-used-and-prospects.md

 ## Programming languages
 To be honest, I don’t write much code.
 I write _a lot_ of markup, but not much code.

 Every now and then, I encounter a situation that requires some scripting.
 I usually turn to Python for GIS, web scraping, and data analysis.
-I find Python delightfully clean and opinionated, and I turn to it when I “need” a script.
+I find Python comforting, clean, and opinionated, and I turn to it when I “need” a script.

 No one can deny JavaScript’s emergence, though.
 It’s ubiquitous now, largely as a result of its age, node.js, and npm, and it continues to [assert its dominance in front-end development](https://medium.freecodecamp.org/yes-react-is-taking-over-front-end-development-the-question-is-why-40837af8ab76) as a result.